Lawrence Welk: Early life

-Welk did not learn to speak English until he was twenty-one and never felt comfortable speaking it in public.
 Welk became an iconic figure in the German-Russian community of the northern Great Plains—his success story personified the American dream.
+Welk did not learn to speak English until he was 21; he never felt comfortable speaking in public.
+To the day he died, his English had a marked German accent.

 Early career

 On his 21st birthday, having fulfilled his promise to his father, Welk left the family farm to pursue a career in music.
 During the 1920s, he performed with various bands before forming an orchestra.
-He led big bands in North Dakota and eastern South Dakota, including the Hotsy Totsy Boys and the Honolulu Fruit Gum Orchestra.
+He led dance bands in North Dakota and eastern South Dakota, including the Hotsy Totsy Boys and the Honolulu Fruit Gum Orchestra.
 His band was also the station band for the popular radio programming WNAX in Yankton, South Dakota.
 The Lawrence Welk Orchestra scored an immediate success and began a daily radio show, which lasted from 1927 to 1936.
 The radio show led to many well-paying engagements for the band throughout the midwestern states.
 In 1927, he graduated from the MacPhail School of Music in Minneapolis, Minnesota.

-Although many associate Welk's music with a style quite separate from jazz, he recorded one notable song in a ragtime style in November 1928 for Gennett Records, based in Richmond, Indiana: "Spiked Beer", featuring Welk and his Novelty Orchestra.
+Although many associate Welk's music with a style quite separate from jazz, he recorded several jazzy sides; in November 1928 for Gennett Records, based in Richmond, Indiana: "Spiked Beer" and "Doin' The New Low Down" and in 1931 in Grafton, Wisconsin for Paramount Records "Smile Darn Ya, Smile".

-During the 1930s, Welk led a traveling big band specializing in dance tunes and "sweet" music (during this period, bands performing light-melodic music were referred to as "sweet bands" to distinguish them from the more rhythmic and assertive "hot" bands of artists like Benny Goodman and Duke Ellington).
+During the 1930s, Welk led a touring dance band specializing in dance tunes and "sweet" music (during this period, bands performing light-melodic music were referred to as "sweet bands" to distinguish them from the more rhythmic and assertive "hot" bands of artists like Benny Goodman and Duke Ellington).
 Initially, the band traveled around the country by car.
 They were too poor to rent rooms, so they usually slept and changed clothes in their cars.
 The term champagne music was derived from an engagement at the William Penn Hotel in Pittsburgh, after a dancer referred to his band's sound as "light and bubbly as champagne."
 The hotel also lays claim to the original "bubble machine," a prop left over from a 1920s movie premiere.
 Welk described his band's sound, saying, "We still play music with the champagne style, which means light and rhythmic.
 We place the stress on melody; the chords are played pretty much the way the composer wrote them.
 We play with a steady beat so dancers can follow it."